Forfiety/Project-Create-a-Token/README.md

 # Project Title
 This Solidity project called "Create A Token"  its objective is to mint new tokens and burning new tokens.
-It keeps tracks using mapping different addresess.
+It keeps tracks different addresess using mapping.

 ## Description
 In this project we will create a token in Solidity.
 The contract provides the functionality of two main function mint and burn.
 This project provides of minting function that takes two parameters an address and a value and burn function enable the burning tokens by a particular address and decreasing the value from total supply and address.
 It maintains the balances of different addresses using a mapping.